nxdens/gpntk/README.md

 # SPM-fork
 This fork adds compatibility for spm within the app-freesurfer api as a temporary measure until we decide whether to spin it off into it's own thing (app-spm or something) or just keep it as is.

+## MATLAB Usage
+This package requires access to matlab on the PSC which you can apply for here: https://www.psc.edu/resources/software/matlab/permission-form/

 ### Authors
 - [Eduardo Diniz](https://github.com/eduardojdiniz)
 - [Linghai Wang](http://github.com/nxdens)